blefnk/blefnk/src/content/docs/blog/how-to-code/4-the-friend.md

 ---
-title: 04.
-The Friend
+title: "4.
+The Friend"
-description: Hello, friend.
-Hello, friend?
+description: "Hello, friend.
+Hello, friend?"
 ---

 You’re trudging through the overgrown forest—branches snapping underfoot—when suddenly, in the distance, a figure waves you over.
 Your heart skips a beat. _Who in their right mind hangs out near a crumbling building like this?_ As you draw closer, you see they’re staring you down with a mix of curiosity and urgency.